S. A. Cosby

-Shawn Andre Cosby (born August 4, 1973, in Newport News, Virginia) is an American author of "Southern noir" crime fiction.
-He resides in Gloucester, Virginia, on the York River.
+Shawn Andre Cosby (born August 4, 1973, in Newport News, Virginia) is an American author of Southern noir crime fiction.
+He resides in Gloucester, Virginia on the York River.
 Cosby has published five crime novels: My Darkest Prayer, Blacktop Wasteland, Razorblade Tears, All the Sinners Bleed, and King of Ashes.

 Early life

-Cosby grew up in Matthews County, Virginia.
+Cosby grew up in Mathews County, Virginia.
 His mother was partially disabled and raised Cosby and his brother.
 His father was a scallop boater on the Chesapeake Bay.
 Cosby describes his childhood as “a pastoral, almost Huck Finn type.”
 He spent much of his time reading, and was encouraged by his mother to try writing books of his own.
-He attended Lee-Jackson Elementary school.
+He attended Lee-Jackson Elementary School.

-After high school Cosby began attending college courses but dropped out due to financial issues.
-He continued writing while moving around Virginia, eventually settling back in Matthews County.
-He worked multiple jobs including as a bouncer, in construction, and at a Lowe's Home Improvement Store while finding some initial publishing success with short stories.
+After high school, Cosby began attending college courses, but dropped out due to financial issues.
+He continued writing while moving around Virginia, eventually settling back in Mathews County.
+He worked multiple jobs including as a bouncer, in construction, and at a Lowe's while finding some initial publishing success with short stories.

 Career

+Cosby self-published his first novel, Brotherhood of the Blade, in 2014.

-Cosby published his first novel, My Darkest Prayer, with a small press.
+His first traditionally published novel, My Darkest Prayer, was released in 2018 by a small press.
 His career breakthrough came after he impressed agent Josh Getzler during a crime writing symposium.
 Getzler was able to place Cosby's second novel, Blacktop Wasteland, with Flatiron Books.
 This was followed by Razorblade Tears in 2021, All the Sinners Bleed in 2023, and King of Ashes in 2025.

 Cosby's writing is informed by his experiences growing up and living in the South.
 His works explore masculinity, racism, and the tension between Southern history and the present.
-Cosby says of the South "If there's a place that is more haunted by its past and more overwhelmed by its original sin than the South, I'm unaware of it."
+Cosby says of the South: "If there's a place that is more haunted by its past and more overwhelmed by its original sin than the South, I'm unaware of it."